Cuddlehorn/pfQuest-epoch/README.md

-# pfQuest [Project Epoch DB]
+# pfQuest [Project Epoch DB]: Cuddlehorn's fork

+**NOTE: I do not give permission for this addon to be hosted in any servers launchers of any kind unless directly pulled from my repo and you must contact me before doing so.**

 **NOTE: This is a fork of Bennylavaa's PFQuest-Epoch (https://github.com/Bennylavaa/pfQuest-epoch) which has been archived.

-**NOTE: I am quitting Epoch so no more work will be done on this.

-**NOTE: I do not give permission for this addon to be hosted in any servers launchers of any kind unless directly pulled from my repo and you must contact me before doing so.**

 An extension for [pfQuest-wotlk](https://github.com/shagu/pfQuest) which adds support for [Project Epoch](https://www.project-epoch.net/).
 The latest version of [pfQuest-wotlk](https://github.com/shagu/pfQuest) is required and only enUS-Gameclients are supported at the time.